-The allocation of the intern's time is based on the Accreditation Standards and Procedures for Doctoral Programs and Internships in Professional Psychology (2011) and is reflected in the chart below.
+The allocation of the resident's time is based on the Accreditation Standards for Doctoral and Residency Programs in Professional Psychology (2023) and is reflected in the chart below.
 The time is further based on a work week of 37.5 hours and allows for holidays, vacation, and illness.
-The placement is full time, five days per week with time ideally allotted to various activities.
-The table below illustrates the amount of time our interns engage in each activity in a typical week.
+Each placement is full time, five days per week, with four of the days at the site itself (typically Tuesdays through Fridays).
+There may be a blend of in-person and virtual work, depending on the rotation and agreement with your supervisor.
+As noted above, Monday tends to be the day that our residents dedicate to their own research requirements, as well as attending virtual workshops, seminars, and Journal Club.